-- A MEMBER ENTITLED TO ATTEND AND VOTE AT THE MEETING IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE INSTEAD OF HIMSELF AND A PROXY NEED NOT BE A MEMBER. - The Register of Members and Share Transfer Books of the Company will remain closed from Tuesday, 26th July, 2005 to Thursday, 28th July, 2005 (both days inclusive). - Members are requested to note that pursuant to the provisions of Section 205C of the Companies Act, 1956 the dividend remaining unclaimed/ unpaid for a period of seven years from the date they became due for payment shall be credited to the Investors Education and Protection Fund set up by the Central Government.
+- A MEMBER ENTITLED TO ATTEND AND VOTE AT THE MEETING IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE INSTEAD OF HIMSELF AND A PROXY NEED NOT BE A MEMBER. - The Register of Members and Share Transfer Books of the Company will remain closed from Wednesday, September 20th, 2006 to Friday, September 22nd, 2006 (both days inclusive).